K4liber/subinterpreters/README.md

-# Per-interpreter GIL for utilizing multiple cores within a single Python process
+# Per-interpreter GIL for utilizing multiple cores by a single Python process

 ## Intro